timam/statuz/CONTRIBUTING.md

 ## License

-By contributing to StatusZ, you agree that your contributions will be licensed under the [LICENSE](LICENSE) of the project.
+By contributing to statuz, you agree that your contributions will be licensed under the [LICENSE](LICENSE) of the project.

-Thank you for your contributions and support in making StatusZ a great monitoring tool!
+Thank you for your contributions and support in making statuz a great monitoring tool!